ringcentral/notification-app-js/README.md

 Then the team will get timestamp message every minute.

 Check [example-configs/interval-send-time.js](example-configs/interval-send-time.js) to see the code, it is pretty simple.

+## What id need a config page with UI

+Check [ringcentral-notification-app with UI(authorization and else)](https://github.com/ringcentral/ringcentral-notification-demo-ui-app) and [ringcentral-notification-integration-helper](https://github.com/ringcentral/ringcentral-notification-integration-helper) which is used to communicate with RingCentral App.

 ## Use it as CLI tool